infinispan/infinispan-operator/README.md

 The target cluster should be specified by exporting or explicitly providing `KUBECONFIG`, e.g. `make test KUBECONFIG=/path/to/admin.kubeconfig`.

 ### Env Variables
-The followin variables can be exported or provided as part of the `make *test` call.
+The following variables can be exported or provided as part of the `make *test` call.

 | Variable              | Purpose                                                                              |
 |-----------------------|--------------------------------------------------------------------------------------|